-If an employee believes an employer is failing to meet employment standards requirements, they can file a formal or anonymous complaint with the Employment Standards Division.
+If an employee believes an employer is failing to meet employment standards requirements, they can file a formal or anonymous complaint with Employment Standards.

-Once a complaint is received, the Employment Standards Division will:
+Once a complaint is received, Employment Standards will:

 A complaint is an allegation and the starting point of an investigation.
 It does not mean that an employer has done something wrong.
-The Employment Standards Division investigates all complaints, and its Officers conduct thorough, accurate and fair investigations.
+Employment Standards investigates all complaints, and employment standards officers conduct thorough, accurate and fair investigations.
 Officers do not act as the complainant's advocate.

 As an employer, you are required to keep and provide records for inspection.
 This includes:

 Formal complaints are typically filed by individual employees alleging unpaid wages.
-If an investigation determines wages owed, the Employment Standards Officer will request the employer pay them.
-If the employer refuses to resolve a wage owing complaint, the Employment Standards Division may issue a Wage Assessment against the employer.
+If an investigation determines wages owed, the employment standards officer will request the employer pay them.
+If the employer refuses to resolve a wage owing complaint, Employment Standards may issue a wage assessment against the employer.

 If it is found that no wages are owed, a letter will be sent to the complainant and the employer summarizing the results of the investigation.